hebelsan/PokAlarm/README.md

 # PokAlarm

-A alarmApp that amkes sure that the system's notification sound is not zero
+A AlarmApp that makes sure that the system's notification sound is not zero